danielnaab/danielnaab.github.io/content/hello-world.md

 Tags: python, pelican, static-site

-I decided to create a blog.
+So, I decided to create a blog.
 It was built with the Python Pelican static site generator and is hosted by Github Pages. *Nice combo!*

 For the interested, the project is [available on Github][1].
 The `pelican`